Why move to state-backed GP indemnity?

 At a time when the government faces an uphill battle to reach its target of increasing the GP workforce by 5,000 by 2020, soaring indemnity costs are driving growing numbers of doctors out of the profession altogether and pushing many more to reduce the number of sessions they work or turn down shifts.

-DH guidance published lin November 2017 acknowledged that rising costs were a 'great source of concern for GPs and impacts negatively on the GP workforce'.
+DH guidance published in November 2017 acknowledged that rising costs were a 'great source of concern for GPs and impacts negatively on the GP workforce'.
 It added: 'We are seeking to put in place a more stable and more affordable system of indemnity for general practice.'

 How will the state-backed deal work?

-However, officials have confirmed that the scheme is likely to offer cover to GPs through the organisations they work in, rather than individually.
+DH officials have confirmed that the scheme is likely to offer cover to GPs through the organisations they work in, rather than individually.
 DH guidance says: 'We envisage the scheme would provide clinical negligence cover to providers of GP services, through which the activities of individual GPs will be covered.'

-It will cover clinical negligence liabilities for work carried out as part of the delivery of NHS-contracted primary medical services, meaning GPs will need to take out additional indemnity cover any non-NHS work they undertake.
+The scheme will cover clinical negligence liabilities for work carried out as part of the delivery of NHS-contracted primary medical services, meaning GPs will need to take out additional indemnity cover any non-NHS work they undertake.